 The pharmacy team were coping with the workload well and dispensing was up to date.
-The pharmacy team felt very well supported by the new manager and SI.
+The pharmacy team felt very well supported by the owner and the area manager.
 It was clear that the team worked well together and supported each other.
 They had a good rapport.
 The team were encouraged to discuss concerns and give feedback to the manager.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.